 Manuka Honey treats MRSA, Staph, and other “superbugs”

-On the Dr. Oz special profiling effective alternatives to prescription antibiotics, Dr. Oz recommended using Manuka Honey, a medicinal honey, for treatment of a variety of health ailments.
+On a TV special profiling effective alternatives to prescription antibiotics, a famous TV doctor recommended using Manuka Honey, a medicinal honey, for treatment of a variety of health ailments.

 Where can I buy Manuka Honey?